yaochuxia/ant-design/components/table/index.en-US.md

 ### Column

-One of Property `columns` for descriping column.
+One of Property `columns` for descriping column, Column has the same API.

 | Property      | Description              | Type            |  Default     |
 |---------------|--------------------------|-----------------|--------------|